To be eligible to graduate at your UOW offshore teaching location you must undertake the following steps:

 In conjunction with our partners, the University of Wollongong hold graduation ceremonies at offshore locations.
 View the date of your offshore graduation ceremony.

 If you do not attend a graduation ceremony, contact your Student Services team at the campus where you study and they will advise where you can pick up your documentation.

-Due to COVID-19, all graduation ceremonies in Australia have been cancelled in 2020 and unfortunately, there is no option for Offshore students to attend a ceremony in Australia in 2020.
+Due to COVID-19, there is no option for Offshore students to attend a ceremony in Australia in 2021.